bvrtachnik/transaction-volume-capstone/README.md

 This project examines historical 1031 exchange transaction volumes and their relationship to key economic indicators, including the Consumer Price Index (CPI), the S&P 500 Index, and interest rates.
 The goal of this exploratory phase is to identify trends, correlations, and potential predictors that will inform later modeling.

 ## Data sources
-- CPI: U.S. Bureau of Labor Statistics
+- **CPI**: U.S. Bureau of Labor Statistics
-- Interest rate: Federal Funds Effective Rate from FRED
+- **Interest rate**: Federal Funds Effective Rate from FRED
-- S&P 500: Market index levels
+- **S&P 500**: Market index levels
-- Adjusted transactions: Internal monthly counts with a small confidentiality adjustment that preserves trends
+- **Adjusted transactions**: Internal monthly counts with a small confidentiality adjustment that preserves trends

 ## Data files
 - `data/raw/` contains the original files as downloaded.
 - `data/clean/merged_data.csv` contains the monthly aligned dataset used in the notebook.

+## Advanced Analysis (Predictive Modeling)
+This project includes a basic machine learning component to predict adjusted transaction volume.

+### Models used
+- Multiple Linear Regression
+- Random Forest Regression

+### Process
+- Load and clean the dataset
+- Select features: `cpi_rate`, `sp500`, and `interest_rate`
+- Train/test split with `random_state=123`
+- Train models and evaluate using MAE, RMSE, and R²

+### Key results (Test Set)
+**Linear Regression**
+- R²: 0.788
+- MAE: 7.60
+- RMSE: 9.04

+**Random Forest Regression**
+- R²: 0.782
+- MAE: 7.66
+- RMSE: 9.17

+The results show that both models perform similarly, with linear regression generalizing slightly better.

 ## How to set up the environment
 Use a local virtual environment and install dependencies from `requirements.txt`.